-100 Things To Do on Long Island With Kids Before They Grow Up
+100 Things To Do on Long Island Before Kids Grow Up

-From Nassau County to Suffolk and all the way to the East End, Long Island has creative play spaces, wonderful children's museums, farm fun, great parks and playgrounds, over-the-top seasonal celebrations, and even amusement and water park fun.
+From Nassau County to Suffolk County and all the way to the East End, Long Island has creative play spaces, wonderful children's museums, farmstands ripe with flavor, great parks and playgrounds, over-the-top seasonal celebrations, and even amusement and water park fun.
 And that’s just the beginning.

-How do you pick 100 activities every family on Long Island must experience?
+With four seasons' worth of fun in our backyard, how do you pick 100 activities every family on Long Island must experience?
 Well, it’s not scientific.
 We have no algorithms to determine them for us.
-Instead, we rely on you, our Mommy Poppins’ Long Island enthusiasts, for ideas, as well as our parent-strong team of local writers.
-Without further delay, our childhood bucket list for Long Island kids.
+Instead, we rely on you, our Mommy Poppins Long Island enthusiasts, as well as our parent-strong team of local writers, to keep us informed.
+So let's not belabor this introduction; here is our childhood bucket list for Long Island kids.

 OUR LATEST VIDEOS